P1Analytics/Thesis/README.md

              - Real-valued outlier score, higher values of the score make the point more like an outlier
              - Binary label binary value yes or no for an data point to be outlier
          ```
-        - identify outliers by using Turkey's fences, aka inter quartile range,
+        - identify outliers by using Turkey's fences, aka __inter quartile range__

             `Q1 = First Quartile`